Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

 and for $N_{\uparrow}/N > 1/2$:

-Equations \eqref{eq:Eq4}-\eqref{eq:Eq7} describe the increasing (decreasing) fraction opinion density by $+1/N (-1/N)$ or remain constant during the dynamics process with probability $(1- \varphi_{+}-\varphi_{-})$ for a specific range of fraction opinion density $N_{\uparrow}/N$.
-To test the accuracy of the analytical result with the M-C result, we can expand Eqs.~\eqref{eq:Eq4}-\eqref{eq:Eq7} for any $N$.
-However, the mean-field results are more suitable for large $N \gg 1$.
-Therefore, we are more interested in examining Eqs.~\eqref{eq:Eq4}-\eqref{eq:Eq7} as:
+Equations \eqref{eq:Eq4}–\eqref{eq:Eq7} describe the dynamics of the system, specifying the probabilities of increasing or decreasing the fraction of opinion density by \( +1/N \) or \( -1/N \), respectively, or remaining unchanged with a probability \( (1 - \varphi_{+} - \varphi_{-}) \), for a specific range of the fraction of opinion density \( N_{\uparrow}/N \).
+To evaluate the accuracy of the analytical predictions compared to Monte Carlo (MC) simulations, we can expand Eqs.~\eqref{eq:Eq4}–\eqref{eq:Eq7} for arbitrary \( N \).
+However, the mean-field approximation becomes increasingly valid for large \( N \gg 1 \).
+Therefore, our primary interest lies in examining Eqs.~\eqref{eq:Eq4}-\eqref{eq:Eq7} as:

-where $k =N_{\uparrow}/N$.
-It should be emphasized that because we are analyzing the model with the mean-field approach, it is more suitable when considering the system for a large population $N$ such in Eqs.~\eqref{eq:Eq8}-\eqref{eq:Eq9} instead of Eqs.\eqref{eq:Eq4}-\eqref{eq:Eq7}.